 Chair: Ronald H. Wright

-Program Director: Thaddeus KT Sim (of Business Analytics)
+Program Director: George E. Kulick (of Finance and Business Analytics)

 Professor: Greg M. Lepak, Ronald H. Wright